-As a freelancer, maybe you have focused on developing habits for productivity and getting stuff done, but at the same time, feeling extremely overwhelmed, stressed, or even burnt out.
+As a freelancer, maybe you have focused on developing habits for productivity and getting stuff done, but you’re also feeling extremely overwhelmed, stressed, or even burnt out.

 Perhaps you are wondering if there is a better balance you could strike between your work and taking care of yourself.